Francode77/Unsupervised_HAR/README.md

 This project aims to recognise patterns in timeseries data from a pair of movement sensors on the body.

 We start with timeseries data from pairs of gyrscope and accelerometer sensors.
 By detecting signal shifts in the data we can obtain recogniseable patterns in segmented timeseries data.
-Then we use the TSFResh automated feature extraction library on all signals in each of these segments to cluster these patterns.
+Then we use the Tsfresh automated feature extraction library on all signals in each of these segments to cluster these patterns.

 The model is then trained on unlabeled data, making this an unsupervised learning project.
 The final goal is to obtain clusters which can be identified as a specific human activity movement.